drnpkr/sdn-lab-assignment/README.md

 -->

----++ What to hand in
+## What to hand in
+---

    * All relevant code. i.e. the modified *simple_switch_13.py* (if you haven't changed its name) and whatever new Python files you've created.
          *   If you have "borrowed" code from on-line resources and/or other sources, say so in your code comments.
    * A report (max 2,000 words, pictures are always good) describing your development process.
          *   State which of the three tasks listed above you believe you have successfully implemented.
          *   Reflect on what you found easy, what caused you problems and how you overcame those issues.
          *   If you believe you have a particularly sophisticated or original implementation, state why you think this is the case.
          *   Carefully document all investigatory steps taken.
 If you found several ways to do something, stare why you chose the one you used.
          *   Take care to document all testing steps take.

----++ Grading scheme
+## Grading scheme
+---

 The following three aspects will be assessed:

-   1 (60%) *Does it work?*
+1. (60%) **Does it work?**
       *   Task 1 (20%)
       *   Task 2 (20%)
       *   Task 3 (20%)
-   1 (10%) *Is the code well written?*
+2. (10%) **Is the code well written?**
       *   Marks awarded for:
             * Clarity - Is it obvious where your changes are?
 Are they well commented?
             * Modularity - Remember Pythons ability to include and extend existing classes.
             * Giving credit to on-line resources you “borrowed" code segments from (if any).
             * Evidence of original work (i.e. not simply having copied exisiting code).
        *  Marks deducted for:
            * Not giving credit to on-line resources you “borrowed" code segments from.
-   1 (30%) *Did you understand what you were doing?*
+3. (30%) **Did you understand what you were doing?**
       *   The code partially show this, but the report is where you convince me.
       *    Marks awarded for:
          * Clearly stating which tasks were achieved and which were not (and why).
          * Detail on how each task was tackled, what alternatives were considered and why a particular solution was chosen.
          * Description of development process.